Connect with others who understand.

 Other Causes of Flushed Face

 Other conditions that can cause redness or flushing of the face include Cushing’s syndrome (often caused by long-term steroid use), hyperthyroidism (in which the thyroid gland is overactive and produces excess hormones), and menopause.
-Alcohol intake can also precipitate facial flushing, especially in those who have trouble metabolizing it.
+Alcohol intake can also lead to facial flushing, especially in those who have difficulty metabolizing it.

 Managing Flushed Face With MS

 Treatment options for a flushed face can vary from changing medications to using makeup or adjusting your diet.
+If you have rosacea, tips for managing rosacea itself may help reduce flushing.
 If you find that your facial flushing lasts for long periods, remains for longer than usual, or appears more and more frequently, it’s time to go to the doctor.
 Check in with your neurologist or visit a dermatologist to get to the bottom of this symptom.

 If your facial flushing appears to be related to your MS medications, talk to your doctor about the possibility of adjusting your dose or changing medications entirely.
 They will work with you to find the best way of managing your MS while avoiding unwanted side effects such as a flushed face.